rmarable/ParallelClusterMaker/README.md

 * **ClusterMaker** builds and destroys AWS ParallelCluster stacks.

-ClusterMaker can also be run locally via OSX but the operator is strongly urged to use JumphostMaker to first stand up a standalone EC2 instance (a.k.a. "jumphost") which can then be used to administer ParallelCluster stacks.
+ClusterMaker can be run locally via OSX but the operator is strongly urged to use JumphostMaker to first stand up a standalone EC2 instance or a Docker container to build and administer ParallelCluster stacks.

 Please consult the EXAMPLES.md file for some suggestions on how to use ParallelClusterMaker's command line arguments to satisfy a variety of HPC use cases.